DILCISBoard/E-ARK-AIP/index.md

 amount of digital content archives need to safeguard nowadays, changing the repository solution should be based on a standard exchange format.
-This is to say that a data repository solution provider does not necessarily have to implement this E-ARK AIP format as the internal storage format, but it should at least allow exporting E-ARK AIPs.
+This is to say that a data repository solution provider does not necessarily have to implement this format as the internal storage format, but it should at least allow exporting AIPs.
 By this way, the costly procedure of exporting data, producing SIPs, and ingesting them again in the new repository can be simplified.
 Data repository solution providers know what kind of existing data they can expect if they were chosen to replace an existing repository solution.
-An E-ARK compliant repository solution should be able to immediately analyse and incorporate existing data in form of E-ARK AIPs without the need of applying data transformation or having to fulfil varying SIP creation requirements.
+An E-ARK compliant repository solution should be able to immediately analyse and incorporate existing data in form of AIPs without the need of applying data transformation or having to fulfil varying SIP creation requirements.

 Generally, a great variety of repository systems are being developed by